Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 }
 ```

-Since Android relies on its context to load resources according to its configuration, we need to pass it to the localization mechanism using expected and actual declarations once more. iOS does not use a context for localizing resources, so we implement its actual class as Never in order to fail fast and early if we mistakingly decide to use the context anyway.
+Since Android relies on its context to load resources according to its configuration, we need to pass it to its localization mechanism using expected and actual declarations once more. iOS does not use a context for localizing resources, so we implement its actual class as Never in order to fail fast and early if we mistakingly decide to use the context anyway.

 ```
 // shared